top of page

 Yes, the property must be kept clean and tidy - not only for hygienic reasons, but also to avoid the build-up of dirt or limescale that can cause taps, toilets, kitchen appliances, etc. to malfunction.
 This includes regular dusting, vacuuming, cleaning the microwave, defrosting the freezer or fridge, etc. Organise a schedule for all tenants to do the chores regularly.
 Of course, each person should be responsible for their own bedroom.

-We have a cleaning checklist and a housekeeping schedule in our member resources that you can download and post in the house for everyone to see on a daily basis.
+We have a cleaning checklist and a housekeeping schedule in our Student Bundles that you can download and post in the house for everyone to see on a daily basis.

 If you have a housemate who is notoriously bad at cleaning up after themselves, and the kitchen is big enough, try assigning or taping off areas in the kitchen for each housemate.
 That way, if one lazy person leaves their dirty things in the sink to 'soak', you can dump them in their section, rather than forcing others to clean up their mess before they can use the kitchen.